Skip to main content

 Wildlife Ecosystems

-The park's wildlife enclosure houses a small herd of red deer, Ireland's only native deer species, alongside introduced fallow deer that can be observed year-round.
-The large duck pond attracts numerous waterfowl species including mallard, teal, widgeon, shoveler, and several goose species such as greylag, white-fronted, barnacle, snow, and Egyptian geese.
+The park's wildlife enclosure houses red deer, Ireland's only native deer species, alongside fallow deer that can be observed year-round from the Enclosure Trail.
+[1] The duck pond attracts numerous waterfowl species including mallard, teal, widgeon, shoveler, and several goose species such as greylag, white-fronted, barnacle, snow, and Egyptian geese.
 Woodland birds thrive throughout the mixed forest, with species such as robins, wrens, woodpigeons, and various tit species frequently spotted along the trails.
-The lakeside habitat supports herons, cormorants, and occasional kingfishers, while the forest floor provides shelter for small mammals including red squirrels, hedgehogs, and various rodent species.
+The lakeside habitat supports herons, cormorants, and occasional kingfishers, while the forest floor provides shelter for small mammals including red squirrels and hedgehogs.

 Flora Ecosystems